huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/quality-of-life/short-form-health-survey.md

 - Pain
 - General Health

-## Patients

 To start, patients select the SF-36 module and click "Add".
-When they have answered all the questions, they will be assigned a score out of 100 for each of the eight categories, with 100 representing the highest level of functioning, that is shared with their care team.
+When they have answered all the questions, they will be assigned a score out of 100 for each of the eight categories, with 100 representing the highest level of functioning, which are then shared with their care team.
 From within the module, patients can view their progress in a graph and also access all their previous results.
 Daily, weekly, or monthly reminders can be set to help stay on track.

 ![Short Form Health Survey in Huma app ](./assets/short-form-health-survey.png)